rojo-rbx/rokit/README.md

 ### For everyone else

-Foreman and Aftman both have an uncertain future as toolchain managers for the community. <br/>
+Foreman and Aftman have an uncertain future as toolchain managers for the community. <br/>
 Most of the existing problems boil down to issues with maintainership:

 - Foreman is maintained by Roblox itself.
 - Aftman is maintained by a third party that is no longer interested in Roblox.

-Rokit aims to solve this by taking a community-first approach and being built with community contributions in mind, and also acknowledges that developers will not migrate from any of the existing toolchain managers _just because_.
-Rokit needs to be **_substantially better_**.
+Rokit aims to solve this by taking a community-first approach and being built with community contributions in mind. <br/>
+Rokit also acknowledges that developers will not migrate from any of the existing toolchain managers _without good reason_, it needs to be **_substantially better_**.

 </details>